sandinmyjoints/requests-review/review.rst

 succession of images and literary devices and experiences and revelations.
-In programming, you are led to understanding by encountering problems, ways of thinking about those problems, organizing them, and finally grokking them well enoguh to devise a solution.
+In programming, you are led to understanding by encountering problems, ways of thinking about those problems, organizing them, and finally grokking them well enough to devise a solution.

 Reitz groks Python and the internet well, better than I ever will, as Austen grokked relationships and power dynamics better than I ever will.
 Through